A step-by-step introduction to crafting a great narrative

 As these four areas represent the totality of conflict, a functioning, and complete narrative will find a way to address each one of them.

 A riot on the streets is a problem.
-The marching, shouting, conscripting, and disruptive protests appear to be problematic Activities.
-A different Author, however, might choose to focus on the power play between social classes and see the riot as a problematic Situation.
-Another might focus on the prejudice or panic surrounding heightened Fixed Attitudes.
+The marching, shouting, conscripting, and disruptive protests appear to be problematic Physics.
+A different Author, however, might choose to focus on the power play between social classes and see the riot as a problematic Universe.
+Another might focus on the prejudice or panic surrounding heightened Minds.
 And still another might look to the pretending, coercing, and subversive manipulation by the movement’s leaders to generate problematic Manners of Thinking.

 Directionless narratives fail to keep thematic issues and plot concerns within the same family.
 They bounce the Audience around needlessly, promising one story and delivering another.